practicalli/spacemacs/reference/cider/configuration-variables.md

 Variables are grouped by the files they are defined in throughout the [clojure-emacs/cider](https://github.com/clojure-emacs/cider) project.

-Variables can be used in `.dir-locals.el` files for project specific configuration (recommended for most variables), or in the Spacemacs `dotspacemacs/user-config` section of `.spacemaces`
+Variables can be used in `.dir-locals.el` files for project specific configuration (recommended for most variables), or in the Spacemacs `dotspacemacs/user-config` section of `.spacemacs`

 ## Completion